Periodontics Denver, CO

 How to Keep Your Gums Healthy

 You can prevent periodontitis by taking simple steps that include brushing your teeth after meals, flossing on a daily basis and rinsing your mouth with an antiseptic mouthwash once a day.
 This will help to remove bacteria and sugar from your teeth and gums before they can turn into plaque.
 Eating a healthy diet that is low in sugar can also help to keep your gums healthy.
-At Gregg L. Lage DDS, PC, we further recommend having your teeth cleaned professionally at least twice a year so that we can remove plaque and tartar from hard to reach places.
+At Gregg L Lage DDS, PC, we also recommend having your teeth cleaned professionally at least twice a year so that we can remove plaque and tartar from hard to reach places.
 This will ensure that your gums remain healthy.

 If you live in the Denver area, call (303) 532-8895 to schedule your dental exam so that you can remain in good health or receive treatment for a current condition.